 Visit popular London attractions such as Windsor Castle, Westminster Abbey, Big Ben, and Buckingham Palace.

-Our second day in London is Sunday and you will attend services at the Wesley Chapel this morning, then visit the Wesley House where you will see mementos of the brothers, the statue of John Wesley, and his grave in Bunhill Fields.
+If in London on Sunday, you may attend services at the Wesley Chapel in the morning, then visit the Wesley House where you will see mementos of the brothers, the statue of John Wesley, and his grave in Bunhill Fields.
 Enjoy a restful afternoon at our hotel or a Sunday stroll at your leisure.
 The day will end at Westminster Abbey for Evensong.

 Leaving London this morning, the first stop is Oxford where the Wesley brothers studied.
 You will tour the university buildings and your guide will speak on the origins of Methodism.
 Continue to your hotel in the town of Bath, a place known for its hot springs, Roman period baths, medieval heritage, and stately Georgian architecture.